 We couldn’t stay long but as Kumar and his wife waved us off from the doorway of their home we couldn’t have been more grateful for their hospitality and help.
 In this case being an incompetent hiker had definitely had its perks.

 Ella has a range of guesthouses to choose from and it looks like they are in the process of building a swanky hotel too.
-We stayed at Ella Rock House, a new guesthouse close to the centre of town.
-Rooms are spacious and modern and have an outside terrace where breakfast is served as they complete the building work on the restaurant.
+We stayed at Ella Rock House, a new (in 2014) guesthouse close to the centre of town.
+Rooms are spacious and modern and have an outside terrace, which is where our breakfast was served as the were still completing the building work on the restaurant.
 A double room with breakfast and AC costs $35 per night.
-Management will pick you up from the train station for free and are super helpful with booking drivers and tours.
+Management will pick you up from the train station for free and are super helpful with booking drivers and tours during your stay.
 I also loved the way they lit the house up like Christmas so you can easily find it at night!
-You can book directly with them via email.